Revelation 19: A Preterist Commentary

 But there is more to this imagery.
 The “birds flying in midair” which are presumably vultures or eagles are also a symbol of foreign invaders as is the case in Hosea 8:1.
 The eagle of Hosea 8:1 is a metaphor for an invading nation.
 The eagle in Hosea 8 represents the Assyrian army.
 These birds in v.
 17 which are presumably vultures or eagles may represent Rome.
 This bird or eagle imagery also calls to Matthew 24:28: “Wherever the corpse is, there the vultures [eagles] will gather.”

 Interestingly, the symbol of Rome was the eagle, the Aquila.
 The eagle, the Aquila, was the main ensign of the Roman legions and would have been visible high above the heads of the soldiers at the top of long poles held by the Roman standard bearers.
 Thus when the Roman army arrived to besiege the cities of Israel during the Jewish War metal eagles would have been seen held up above and amidst the ranks of the various legions.
 These eagles held high by their standard bearers are also “the birds flying in midair.”
-And like eagles viciously attacking their prey, Rome slaughtered their Israelite enemies. “[T]he flesh of the kings, generals and mighty men, of horses and their riders, and the flesh of all people, free and slave, small and great” is the flesh of the apostate Jews that these eagles representing Rome consumed.
+And like eagles viciously attacking their prey, Rome slaughtered their Israelite enemies. “[T]he flesh of the kings, generals and mighty men, of horses and their riders, and the flesh of all people, free and slave, small and great” is the flesh of the unfaithful Jews that these eagles representing Rome consumed.

 revelation 13 commentary standard bearers